Image across WAN links

 Thanks for the replies, I will give this a whirl!

-Lee Rowlett Developer last edited by
+Lee Rowlett Developer

 This is the one thing that is lacking for the Location Plugin - although, the concept is very simple and i think the reason a lot of people find it difficult is they over think the process + it’s a lot easier to understand in a “real life” setup. it must be simple - i created it! lol